 5. When accidents happen (no matter how bad), remain calm.

 Remember this, accidents will happen.
 Your puppy is a baby after all.
 It will take time to physically mature and to learn what is expected of her so punishment is never warranted.
 When an accident occurs you still need to immediately take the puppy outside, just to continue the association.
 Follow tips 1-3 but only give praise and treats if they actually potty more outside.
 Then, when you go inside clean it up if another family member has not already done so.
 By the way, yelling and punishing a dog for accidents only teaches them to conceal better and fear you; it does not teach them the right way to go outside.
 Remember, consistency and praise.

 6. Be consistent with tips 1-5.

 There will be good days and there will be bad days.
 But one day, it will click and your consistency and praise will have paid off.
 Now that Ruby has been trained for several months we no longer need to give her treats, but we still praise her, and occasionally when she gets a treat it really means something to her—we can practically see her smile.

 Knowing how to train a puppy and being part of the success can be very rewarding.
 Best of luck as you train your puppy.
 If you found these tips useful, or if you have any questions, please use the comments below.
 I will be sure to get back to you.

-Update February 2013: Our little beagle Ruby is 2 1/2 years old now and still ringing her bells each time she needs to go outside to potty or poop.
+Our little beagle is a lot older now and is still ringing her bells each time she needs to go outside to potty or poop.
 She's got the drill down, but every now and then as we head out the door, I give the bells a good shake myself and say, "let's go outside."
 A little reinforcement is easy enough to do.
-By the way, sometimes I even still tell her, "good girl going potty outside."
+I still tell her, "Good girl going potty outside" sometimes.
 Getting praise never gets old for a dog!